UT-RAM/viki/docs/quickstart.rst

 Launching your first project
 ----------------------------

 In this quick guide, I will guide you through launching your first project with VIKI using the turtlesim.
 We need two modules for this setup: the turtle simulator and a module that interprets input from your keyboard and sends it to the simulator.
 Below the VIKI-logo you can search for modules by clicking in the textbox and entering *turtle*.
-You will see two boxes called:
+You will see two modules called:

 - turtle_teleop_key
 - turtlesim node